 I want to talk about those people who didn’t just fade away from church.
-They walked out and slammed the door, stating they will never to enter a church building again.
+They walked out and slammed the door, stating they will never enter a church building again.

 They once participated wholeheartedly in their churches.
 They were bathed in church customs, learned the doctrines, memorized biblical passages, and took notes with pens of different colors during the sermon.
 They went to Sunday school, prayer meetings, Vacation Bible School, and church camp.
 They evangelized their friends and went on mission outreaches.
 They tithed.
 They came early and stayed late, often doing menial chores in the church building.
 They weren’t just faithful members… they were the best members.